 Elvis duly showed up at a club called the Hi Hat shortly thereafter, where he met Eddie Bond and nervously performed a couple of songs onstage.
 Bond turned him down.
 The reasons why Bond turned him down have become confused over the years (Bond later claimed it was the club's owners who forced him reject Elvis), but according to a mutual friend, Bond told Elvis to stick with driving a truck "because you're never going to make it as a singer."

-Within a few months Elvis Presley would record "That's All Right (Mama)" for Sam Phillips' Sun Records label.
+Within a few months Elvis would record "That's All Right (Mama)" for Sam Phillips' Sun Records label.
 After the disc proved to be a hit in Memphis, Eddie Bond had Ronnie Smith ask Elvis if he'd like to sing with them now.
 Elvis politely declined the invitation.

-(pp. 29, 134, 426).
+Boston: Little, Brown and Co., 1994.
+ISBN 0-316-33220- (pp. 29, 134, 426).